microapidev/comment-microapi/README.md

 ## <a name="endpoints-documentation"></a> Endpoints Documentation

+There are two options that you can choose from when you would like to view the endpoints' Swagger documentation.

+The first option is online and should be your first go to as this will be the live server with the most trustworthy documentation.

+The second option is local and should be used as a last resort when the online option is unavailable.

+### Online

+Visit the [online server](https://comments-microservice.herokuapp.com/) to see the live Swagger documentation.

+### Locally

-After setting up your local environment (see above), please find the Swagger documentation for all endpoints in the `localhost:4000` or `localhost:4000/documentation` routes.
+After setting up your local environment (see above), please visit the `localhost:4000` or `localhost:4000/documentation` route to see the local Swagger documentation.

 ## <a name="schema-design-explanation"></a> Schema Design Explanation